The Ultimate Beginner's Guide to Terrariums (Simple Tips + Projects to Try)

 However, the most essential factor is that the ecosystem must be substantially self-sufficient.

-So, an open glass container housing cacti and succulents would not be a terrarium but a planter.
+So, an open glass container housing cacti and succulents would be a planter, not a terrarium.

 On many of my videos (especially TikTok), I get comments from bewildered people in disbelief that terrariums are even possible.

-Some think it is a novelty that will die off in a few days; others say I've discovered perpetual energy.
+Some think they're a cruel novelty that will die off in a matter of days; others argue I've discovered perpetual energy.

 Neither are quite on the money.